 Saitou didn’t really want to hear more, especially once the word ‘wife’ got involved.
 Let them have their little private, intimate conversation there with their heads so close together and Sano still gripping her arm like that.
-It didn’t matter what stupid game the idiot was playing, parading his sweetheart (or whatever she was) around here like this and sending her to flirt so clumsily with Saitou… He wanted nothing to do with it.
+It didn’t matter what stupid game the idiot was playing, parading his sweetheart (or whatever she was) around here like this and sending her to flirt so clumsily with Saitou.
+He wanted nothing to do with it.

 Still, he had to admit, it had been… nice… to see Sano again.
-Even if nothing good could come of it, even if it exacerbated his condition… there was a part of him that was lighter for the encounter.
+Even if nothing good could come of it, even if it exacerbated his condition… a part of him was lighter for the encounter.
 Another part of him, the coldest and most pragmatic part, hoped it would be their last.

 “It’s funny,” she said in her softest, blandest tone, “the look on your face when you saw him.
 Well, really, it’s more funny that you’re walking away now, when you obviously desperately want to talk to him.”

 “I don’t ‘desperately’ want to do anything,” he said stonily, “and there’s no reason for me to talk to him at all.”

 “I think you’re wrong,” replied Tokio calmly.
 And then she just stared up at him with those wide eyes whose appearance of vacancy could fool anyone into thinking there was very little going on behind them.
 She did not intend to move.
 And pushing past or circumnavigating her would take so much more than just the relatively easy physical motion involved.
 How had he ever ended up married to someone like this?